PicolSigns/Icons/README.md

 ![picol license cc](http://picol.org/images/cc_liscence.png)

 Except otherwise noted, the content of this site and all icons are licensed under a [Creative Commons-License BY-SA](http://www.creativecommons.org/licenses/by-sa/3.0/).<br />
+Except otherwise noted, the content of this site and all icons are licensed under a [Creative Commons-License BY](http://www.creativecommons.org/licenses/by/3.0/).<br />
 You are free to:<br />
 ![](http://blog.picol.org/wp-content/uploads/2009/03/copy_16.png) SHARE — to copy, distribute and transmit the work<br />
 ![](http://blog.picol.org/wp-content/uploads/2009/03/remix_16.png) REMIX — to adapt the work